Policy Optimization over General State and Action Spaces: Problem of Interest

 For a given policy $\pi$, let $\cP^\pi$ be its associated transition kernel, i.e., $\cP^\pi(\cdot| s) = \cP(\cdot| s, \pi(s))$.
 A probability distribution $\nu^\pi$ is said to be a stationary distribution of $\cP^\pi$ if for all $B \in \sigma_\cS$, $\nu^\pi(B) = \int \cP^\pi(B|s) \nu^\pi(ds)$.
-Existence and uniqueness of a stationary distribution $\nu^\pi$ and convergence of the Markov chain to $\nu^\pi$ is ensured by ergodicity conditions.
-A sufficient condition is that the Markov chain is Harris ergodic, i.e., it has a regeneration set, and is aperiodic and positively recurrent~\cite{MeynTweedie1993}.
+Existence and uniqueness of a stationary distribution $\nu^\pi$ and convergence of a Harris chain (i.e.,~Markov chains over general state spaces) to $\nu^\pi$ is ensured by ergodicity conditions.
+A sufficient condition is that the chain is an ergodic Harris chain, which means it is positive recurrent (i.e.,~has a regeneration set $R$ whose regeneration time has finite expected value) and the embedded renewal process is aperiodic.
+We refer to~\cite[Chapter 7]{bladt2017matrix} for a more detailed presentation.
 For discrete-state Markov chains, it is well-known that any aperiodic and positive recurrent Markov chain has a unique invariant stationary distribution.
 Throughout this paper, we assume that $\nu^\pi$ is the unique stationary distribution associated with $\cP^\pi$.